reshinto/algo-patterns/gettingStarted/sorting.md

 - Note that the base case, where only one element exists in the list is stable
   - because there are no 2 elements of the same size, so merge sort is stable
 - merge sort is not in-place because of the usage of additional arrays
+- merge sort is stable, and always have a time complexity of `O(nlog(n))`
+  - so it is more reliable compared to quick sort
+- requires way more extra memory than quick sort, and requires memory management of arrays, so quick sort is often preferred if stability is not important
+- it is a classic `Divide and Conquer` algorithm
+  - has applications in real-world interview questions such as `Count of Smaller Numbers after Self`

 ![mergeSort](../images/mergeSort.gif)